Mandate & funders

 A collaborative approach to building markets through partnerships

-EDFI ElectriFI Is managed by FMO who has sub-delegated implementation to EDFI MC, a subsidiary of EDFI, the Association of European Development Finance Institutions.
-The facility is funded by the European Union.
-Total size of the ElectriFI facility is 215 million euros earmarked as follows:
+EDFI ElectriFI is managed by FMO who has sub-delegated implementation to EDFI MC, a subsidiary of EDFI, the Association of European Development Finance Institutions.
+The facility is funded by the European Union, Power Africa, Sweden and Italy.
+Total size of the ElectriFI facility is 253 million euros earmarked as follows:

-- Global window: A budget of EUR 121 million made available for all emerging markets, including additional support from Power Africa (USD 10 million targeted at Sub-Saharan Africa) and Sweden (EUR 5 million).
+- Global window: A budget of EUR 126 million made available for all emerging markets, including additional support from Power Africa (USD 10 million targeted at Sub-Saharan Africa), Italy (EUR 5 million) and Sweden (EUR 5 million).